davestewart/davestewart-content/content/blog/software/mac-finder-tips/index.md

   - in text editors, it will paste the path
   - in Photoshop, it will paste a high resolution image of the icon
+  - in WebStorm:
+    - in the project tree, it will copy the file
-  - in WebStorm, it will copy a PNG file of the icon
+    - in a Markdown document, it will copy a PNG file of the icon and insert the path
   - in Keynote or Word, it will paste the file's content directly into the document

-  - in other apps, who knows!?
-Experiment to find out
+  In other apps, who knows!?
+It's not as consistent as Windows, so experiment to find out.